 Meanwhile, one of Claudio Cetina Gómez’s competitors for the mayoral seat, PAN candidate Eliseo Fernández Montufar, has been recorded encouraging citizens to go after local journalists, and then having his henchmen vandalize their equipment and assault them.
 This happened recently while Montufar was out on the street campaigning – he was angered at being put on the spot, given that there are audio recordings wherein he is promising certain businesses access and influence should he be elected mayor.

 Hopefully, things will remain peaceful in Campeche for the duration of the various campaigns.
+(The state has had one journalist killed during the drug war, back in 2010.)
 It looks like AMLO and his MORENA movement will do well here.
 It also looks like corrupt political operatives are already on the hunt to ensure they get a piece of the pie.

 Below are the links to the posts for each state: